-- We need to make a few changes to make our code work with the line follower: - Add a wait block of 100 milliseconds before the wait loop (this makes sure both sensors are not on the line) - We only want to stop the motors if both sensors are still off the track after the wait loop. - Put the motor stop blocks in an IF block, that checks if both sensors are still 1 - After we have stopped the motors, we then want to wait until 1 of the sensors is 0 before we continue - Add a while loop block to do this!
+- We need to make a few changes to make our code work with the line follower: - Add a wait block of 200 milliseconds before the wait loop (this makes sure both sensors are not on the line) - We only want to stop the motors if both sensors are still off the track after the wait loop. - Put the motor stop blocks in an IF block, that checks if both sensors are HI - After we have stopped the motors, we then want to wait until 1 of the sensors is LO before we continue breaks in track

+• Add a wait until block to do this!